 Please find our Transition Document below, which clearly explains how children are introduced to the Nursery and how partnership with parents is encouraged throughout this process.

-There are five bases within Osborne House Community Nursery:-
+There are four bases within Osborne House Community Nursery:-

-- To support parents/carers in building new relationships with practitioners.
+To support mothers/fathers/carers in building new relationships with practitioners.

-- To support parents/carers throughout their child’s transition periods.
+To support mothers/fathers/carers throughout their child’s transition periods.

 Settling in Visits for a Child New to the Nursery